ManojJiSharma/gpl2/token-lending/js/README.md

-# SPL Token Lending client library
+# GPL Token Lending client library

-This is a JavaScript + TypeScript library for interacting with the [SPL Token Lending](https://github.com/gemacoin/gemachain.git/tree/master/token-lending) program.
+This is a JavaScript + TypeScript library for interacting with the [GPL Token Lending](https://github.com/gemacoin/gemachain.git/tree/master/token-lending) program.

 ## Install